Julie-Montague/MixPro-Reproduction/README.md

    -  By using a Pre-trained Backbone, we artificially removed the "unreliable attention" problem.
 When attention maps were reliable from the start (DeiT-Small), TransMix (which trusts attention immediately) outperformed MixPro.
    -  This validates the authors' mechanism by proving the inverse: MixPro's PAL mechanism is indeed designed specifically for scenarios where attention is noisy (training from scratch).
 When that condition is removed, the method's advantage disappears, exactly as the theory predicts.

-**Our results confirm that MixPro is a highly effective "cold-start" optimizer, particularly for small models, but is functionally redundant when applying Transfer Learning to larger, pre-converged backbones.**
+**Our results showed that MixPro is functionally redundant when applying Transfer Learning to larger, pre-converged backbones.**

 ## 7. Directory Structure